madcampos/madcampos.github.io/src/content/blog/2024/01/going-astro.md

 The problem with that is that the RSS specification requires that you specify the image size in bytes.
 And as much as Astro is helpful it doesn't provide a way to get the image size at build time.

-A huge shoutout to the [creatures.dev](https://creatures.dev) community, they are amazing and proposed a solution: make a [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) call to get the image and use the [`Content-Length` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Length) to get the size in bytes of the image.
+A huge shout-out to the [creatures.dev](https://creatures.dev) community, they are amazing and proposed a solution: make a [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) call to get the image and use the [`Content-Length` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Length) to get the size in bytes of the image.

 That didn't work. `fetch` was trying to get the image from an online server and it was returning a `404 - Not Found` error because the image was not online yet.

 The next try was to get the image using node's [`fs.stat`](https://nodejs.org/api/fs.html#filehandlestatoptions) method.
 That didn't work either.
 Sorta...

 I brought that problem to the [Maple Code Mob Programming session](https://www.meetup.com/maple-code/events/298220178/) and got help from the lovely folks there.
 But I got frustrated with things not working and didn't want to waste everyone's time with this.
-I gave up for a bit and used a default file size of 10kb.
+I gave up for a bit and used a default file size of 10Kb.

 But the problem was still in the back of my head.